-- cash grants (mainstream) and personal travel budgets (SEN) - passes for use on scheduled bus or rail services - contracted buses/coaches - contracted taxis/minibuses - volunteer drivers and passenger assistants.
+- cash grants (mainstream) and personal travel budgets (SEN) - passes for use on scheduled bus or rail services - contracted buses/coaches - contracted taxis/minibuses

 For those children with an EHCP, travel assistance may be provided in the form of independent travel training (ITT).
 This may be provided in conjunction with other forms of travel assistance, for example, bus or rail pass.
-The Council is currently unable to offer this service but the website will be updated when there is further information regarding resuming the training scheme.
+The Council has recently started to provide this service again.
+Further information about training can be found on the Council's webpages: Independent travel training | Cheshire West and Chester Council